ppiankov/clickspectre/README.md

 Conservative scoring that:
 - Never recommends system tables
 - Never recommends tables with writes in last 7 days
-- Never recommends materialized views
+- Never recommends materialized views or MV dependencies
 - Flags anomalous tables as "suspect" not "safe"
+- **NEW:** Separates zero-usage tables by replication status
+- **NEW:** Applies size filtering to focus on meaningful cleanup (configurable via `--min-table-size`)

 ## Development